-ESPN and the National Sports Institute concluded in a recent study that Gymnasts by far are the best athletes in the world.
+ESPN and the National Sports Institute concluded in a recent study that Gymnasts by far are the best overall athletes in the world and Gymnastics is the hardest sport in the world.
 We've always known that here at EGC.
 But somewhere along the line, Men's Gymnastics got a 'negative image'.
 It was considered by many to be a "sissy" or "girly" sport.
 We suspect that title was given to Male Gymnasts by inferior athletes who wished they could do what the gymnasts could do.

-Many years ago, I had a father come into the gym with his 2 children (Boy & Girl) to sign up his Daughter for Gymnastics Class.
+A few years ago, I had a father come into the gym with his 2 children (a Boy & a Girl).
+He wanted to sign up his Daughter for Gymnastics Class.
 I had mentioned that we offered family discounts if both children signed up for class.
-He declined this offer stating the Boy did other sports.
+He sarcastically declined this offer stating his Boy did other sports.
+I've seen this (masculine ego response) hundreds of times over my career.
 Over the next several months, he - like many parents - would come in early to peek in and watch his daughter do gymnastics.
 His Boy (about age 12) would always come in with him.
 I watched the boy watching the gymnasts perform their flips, especially on the trampoline.
-He had that look on his face like a little kid staring in the window of a Candy Store.
+He had that look on his face (like most do) of a little kid staring in the window of a Candy Store.
 This look wasn't unusual to me in that most kids love this place.
 We have rope swings, trampolines, bouncy spring-boards... what's not to like for a kid.

 I allowed him to choose the contests...
 Push-ups, Chin-ups, Sit-ups, Rope Climb....
 He challenged me to all of them.
 I would allow the boy to go first.
 He wasn't bad, but not good by our standards.
 I would pick the youngest girls to beat him at each contest.
-So, I had 7 & 8 Year old girls beating his sons best Push-up & Chin-up efforts by a large margin.
-I didn't have to look too far through the gym to find girls who could destroy his son's best effort.
+So, I had 7 & 8 Year old girls beating his sons best Push-up, Chin-ups, Rope Climb... efforts by a large margin.
+I didn't have to look too far through the gym to find young girls who could destroy his son's best effort.
 Most of our 2nd Year & up students easily made short work of the boy.

 Now, I didn't do this to by any means embarrass the young boy.
 I did it to prove a point to the chauvinistic father.
 I also explained to him that many of the boys attending really didn't have any dreams of being an Olympic Gymnast.
 Their parents did have aspirations of them being good at sports, and thus signed them up to get a good background on Strength, Flexibility, Coordination, Stamina... and all the basics we teach in our program.
 Many signed their boys up to enhance their abilities.